Infrastructure vs application authorization

 For most providers, infrastructure authorization is implemented via an identity and access management (IAM) tool - be it AWS, GCP, Azure or any of the other big clouds.
 The IAM system tells the infrastructure how to control access to different resources of your infrastructure.
 You can manage access by creating permission policies for different resources and entities on your infrastructure.
 Some components like databases might have their own inbuilt authorization controls, but on the whole for infrastructure level access management, you generally use what is provided.

 When it comes to application level authorization things are not so clear cut.
-Many libraries and frameworks exist with permissoning models built in such as Wordpress and Django but these are tied into those stacks and can’t easily be used outside of that ecosystem.
+Many libraries and frameworks exist with permissioning models built in, such as Wordpress and Django, but these are tied into those stacks and can’t easily be used outside of that ecosystem.

 Conclusion